Pioneer Frank Raulerson builds a cattle-ranching empire, but who will take it over?

 Jo Ann Raulerson, about the age of 12, in Hot Springs, Arkansas, with Granddad Frank Raulerson and grandmother Mother Lou Raulerson, in white.
 Family members say Jo Ann received an early driver's license and would drive her grandparents to Arkansas.

-Jo Ann Raulerson attended Rollins College in Winter Haven.
+Jo Ann Raulerson attended Rollins College in Winter Park.
 Her grandparents hoped she would meet a boy who could help her run Cow Creek Ranch.
 She appeared close to getting her degree but never graduated.

 At Fort Pierce High School, Jo Ann didn't spend a lot of time with students outside of school.
 Few students knew about her abilities as a young cattlewoman.